NawarNafisha/2110026_projects/Software Projects/Travel_and_Tour_website_W_adminPanel/Introduction.md

-This project is a continuation of my previous Travel and Tour Management Website, expanding it with full backend functionality and an integrated admin panel, Developed under the Software Development Project 2 (ECE 3100) course.
+This project is a continuation of my previous Travel and Tour Management Website, expanding it with full backend functionality and an integrated admin panel.
+It was developed under the Software Development Project 2 (ECE 3100) course.
-The frontend interface continues to be designed using HTML, CSS, and JavaScript, as well as incorporates dynamic data handling using XAMPP and CodeIgniter as the backend framework.
+The frontend interface continues to be designed using HTML, CSS, and JavaScript, while the backend was built using PHP, along with XAMPP and CodeIgniter for dynamic data handling and server-side operations.